qucontrol/krotov/CONTRIBUTING.rst

 Contributing to the package's developments requires that you have Python 3.7 and tox_ installed.
 It is strongly recommended that you also have installations of all other supported Python versions.
-The recommended way to install multiple versions of Python at the same time is through Use pyenv_ (or pyenv-win_ on Windows).
+The recommended way to install multiple versions of Python at the same time is through pyenv_ (or pyenv-win_ on Windows).

 Alternatively, you may install conda_ (via the Anaconda_ or Miniconda_